callahanchris/callahanchris.github.io/source/_posts/2014-09-12-china-map-project-part-3-refactoring-using-replace-method-with-method-object.markdown

 end
 ```

-The `region` object and `page` (containing the HTML contents scraped by Nokogiri) would have to be passed through to a new instance of the `RegionScraper` class upon initialization.
+The `region` ActiveRecord object and `page` Nokogiri object would have to be passed through to a new instance of the `RegionScraper` class upon initialization.

 ```ruby
 def initialize(region, page)